imankamyabi/cfi.sh/README.md

 > cfi deploy --name [stack_name] --path [template_path] --region [region]

 ### Notes:
-This CLI tool uses default local AWS credentials for authentication to AWS.
-(Stored at ~/.aws by default).
-Currently only supports json templates.
-YAML support to be added soon.

 Currently only supports deploying new stacks.
 Update to be added soon.